jrl-umi3218/mc_pepper/README.md

 How these custom tasks and constraints are loaded and used in a sample `mc_rtc` controller can be see in [PepperFSMController](https://gite.lirmm.fr/mc-controllers/pepperfsmcontroller).

 **In an analogous way, many other novel tasks and constraints can be implemented and tested**

+### Next steps

+Now that `mc_pepper` is successfully installed, you can use [`PepperFSMController`](https://gite.lirmm.fr/nana/pepperfsmcontroller) project as a staring point or an example on how to write your own `mc_rtc` controller for Pepper robot.

+Once your controller is ready to be tested, you can use [`mc_naoqi`](https://gite.lirmm.fr/multi-contact/mc_naoqi) interface to run and visualize your controller in simulation or to run your controller on a real Pepper humanoid robot platform.